deminy/behat-rest-testing/README.md

 # Summary

-This repo is to help developers to easily understand how to do feature tests with Behat, how to start with writing feature tests for REST APIs.
+This repo is to help developers to easily understand how to do feature tests with Behat, and to start writing feature tests for REST APIs.

 This is based on [Keith Loy's work](https://github.com/kloy/behat-rest-testing) (which was essential a hard fork of